npr/metalogger/README.md

       log.levels();
     ```

-    As of this writing the list of levels mirrors that of syslog (and log.js) and is as follows (in decreasing criticality):
+    As of this writing the list of the supported levels mirrors that of syslog (and log.js) and is as
+    follows (in decreasing criticality):

 - __EMERGENCY__  system is unusable
 - __ALERT__ action must be taken immediately